Joe O'Connor (snooker player): Professional

+2022: First ranking final

 In December 2022, O'Connor reached his first ranking final at the 2022 Scottish Open, defeating Zhao Xintong, Ding Junhui, Mark Williams, Ricky Walden and Neil Robertson throughout the tournament.
 However, he lost 9–2 to Gary Wilson.

 In February 2023, O'Connor made it to the quarter-finals of the Welsh Open, but lost 5–4 to Pang Junxu, then he defeated number one seed Mark Allen at the Players Championship, before bowing out to Ali Carter at the semi-final stage.
 In April, he lost 8–10 to Andrew Higginson in the qualifying rounds of the World Championship.
 In November, he beat Stephen Maguire to qualify for the last-32 of the 2023 UK Championship.

+2024: First 147 break, Crucible debut

 On 29 February 2024, O'Connor compiled his first maximum break, the 200th maximum in competitive snooker, during a 3–2 win against Elliot Slessor in the 2024 Championship League in his home town of Leicester.
 He won his group and made it to the final in the Winners' Group, but there he lost 1–3 to Mark Selby.
 In April, he qualified for the 2024 World Snooker Championship with a 10–8 win over Matthew Selt for his debut appearance at the tournament, where he was drawn against Mark Selby, whom he defeated 10–6 for his maiden win at the Crucible Theatre.
 His run ended though in the second round, as he was beaten 6–13 by Kyren Wilson.

+O'Connor topped his group at the 2024 Championship League in Leicester in June 2024.